MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

 same name as the current directory but can be edited if needed).
 There is then a precommand hook that looks for a ``.venv`` file and switches to the name specified if one is found.

+For the case of pipenv projects, the plugin will look for a ``Pipfile`` and activate pipenv if it detects an existing virtual environment for it.

 **NOTE**: you may want to add ``.venv`` to your ``.gitignore`` in git projects (or equivalent file for the Version Control you are using).